Megafunk/MassSample/README.md

 };
 ```

-With `FMassFragment`s each entity gets its own fragment data, however if we wish to share data across all our entities, we have to use a [shared fragment](#mass-fragments-sf).
+With `FMassFragment`s each entity gets its own fragment data, to share data across many entities, we can use a [shared fragment](#mass-fragments-sf).

 <a name="mass-fragments-sf"></a>
 #### 4.2.1 Shared Fragments